 Initially, the mechanism controlling the movement of the impingement region in the opposed jet case was considered to be a class of the Coanda effect in which a free jet develops oscillations due to alternating side wall attachments (Murai et al. 1989).
 The jet movement in the mix head case is not as significant as that seen with free jets in a channel and the frequency of oscillation of the free jet is typically very small.
 Studies of suddenly enlarged channels, similar to the jet entry into the chamber of the opposed jets, show recirculation filling the expanded area and instability in the wall reattachment areas leading to asymmetric flow patterns.
-Numerical simulations by Shapira et al. (1990) for channel expansion ratios (D^{} or L^{} in the opposed jet case) of 1:2 and 1:3 and expansion angles of 7° - 90° reveal that, as the expansion ratio decreases, the flow remains stable for higher Re_d.
+Numerical simulations by Shapira et al. (1990) for channel expansion ratios (D or L in the opposed jet case) of 1:2 and 1:3 and expansion angles of 7° - 90° reveal that, as the expansion ratio decreases, the flow remains stable for higher Re4.
 In this case, stable refers to a symmetric flow pattern and unstable refers to an asymmetric flow pattern.
-For an expansion ratio of 1:3 and an expansion angle of 90° the symmetric flow pattern was found to be unstable for $Re_d = 82.6$.
+For an expansion ratio of 1:3 and an expansion angle of 90° the symmetric flow pattern was found to be unstable for Re4 = 82.6.
 The transition from symmetric to asymmetric flow was found to be smooth and non-oscillatory.

 Self-sustained oscillations in impinging jet flows where a jet impinging on an object or surface develops regular self sustaining oscillations have been reviewed by Rockwell and Naudascher (1978,1979).
 A graphic classification scheme based on the jet and the impinged surface from the Rockwell and Naudascher (1979) review is shown in Figure 2.8.
 In all of these cases, several interacting events are necessary for the occurrence and maintenance of oscillations.
-Steady flow will occur below a critical value of Re_d, as disturbances will be damped (Naudascher (1967)).
+Steady flow will occur below a the momentum thickness θ_m (Schlicting 1968) is defined by